Note: Situation on the Registered Vessels of Comoros, Greece, and Cambodia

 phase: Preliminary Examinations, Closed - Decision Not to Proceed

-The Preliminary Examination of the Situation in the registered vessels of Comoros, Greece, and Cambodia focuses on alleged atrocity crimes committed during a violent interception of the ships which involved Israeli Defense Forces (IDF) and civilian passengers on the ships.
-The violent interception of the ships occurred on May 31, 2010.
+The preliminary examination of the Situation on the Registered Vessels of Comoros, Greece, and Cambodia focuses on alleged atrocity crimes committed during a violent interception of ships (including the MV Mavi Marmara, registered to the Union of the Comoros) which involved Israeli Defense Forces (IDF) and civilian passengers on the ships.
+The incident occurred on May 31, 2010.

-Greece is a State Party of the International Criminal Court (ICC) and ratified the Rome Statute on May 15, 2002.
+Cambodia is a State Party of the International Criminal Court (ICC) and ratified the Rome Statute on April 11, 2002.
 On May 14, 2013, after receiving a referral (dated May 14, 2013) from the government of Comoros of alleged atrocity crimes committed on its territory, the ICC Office of the Prosecutor (OTP) opened a preliminary examination.
-On November 6, 2014, the OTP closed the preliminary examination on the basis that the admissibility requirement had not been met (the cases would not be of sufficient gravity).
-On July 16, 2015, at Comoros’ request for review of the OTP’s decision, Pre-Trial Chamber I held that the OTP had made errors in its assessment that the admissibility requirement had not been met and requested that the OTP reconsider its decision.
+On November 6, 2014, the OTPclosed the preliminary examination on the basis that the admissibility requirement had not been met (the cases would not be of sufficient gravity).
+On July 16, 2015, at Comoros’ request for review of the OTP’s decision, Pre-Trial Chamber I held (“2015 decision”) that the OTP had made errors in its assessment that the admissibility requirement had not been met and requested that the OTP reconsider its decision.
 On November 6, 2015, at the OTP’s appeal of the Pre-Trial Chamber’s decision, the Appeals Chamber held that the OTP’s appeal was not admissible without considering the merits and dismissed the OTP’s appeal.
-Further, the Appeals Chamber held that though the Pre-Trial Chamber may request OTP’s reconsideration of its decision, the Pre-Trial Chamber may not compel the OTP’s reconsideration.
+Further, the Appeals Chamber held that although the Pre-Trial Chamber may request OTP’s reconsideration of its decision, the Pre-Trial Chamber may not compel the OTP’s reconsideration.

-For more information on the preliminary examination in Greece, please visit the ICC page.
+For more information on the preliminary examination of the Situation on the Registered Vessels of Comoros, Greece, and Cambodia), please visit the ICC page.